open-telemetry/community/README.md

 Group](https://groups.google.com/forum/#!forum/opentelemetry-calendar).
 This will invite you to every OpenTelemetry call and correctly block time for accepted events, and it will keep your calendar in sync with new and updated events.

+(Internal Note: When creating or updating a calendar event in the `OpenTelemetry Public Calendar`, please ensure that `opentelemetry-calendar@googlegroups.com` is added as an attendee to the meeting invite.
+This is what allows updates to the calendar to be synchronized to other attendees.)

 ### Mailing Lists

 List Name|Signup|Membership|Write Permissions|Read Permissions|Notes|